 Plesk takes a more streamlined approach.
 The panel home page is clean and relies on app add-ons to plug functionality holes.
 The base program may be less comprehensive, but it can be less confusing to beginners.
 It is important to note that Plesk offers customized choices to customers depending on the server operating system, so the interface that appears for one user may be different than another customer who bought a different version.

-The general style of Plesk’s interface can be described as section-based organization.
-Main categories, such as system and domain information for instance, are presented on the left and the selected category’s options appear in the larger right-hand window.
+The general style of Plesk’s interface can be described as a section-based organization.
+Main categories, such as system and domain information, for instance, are presented on the left, and the selected category’s options appear in the larger right-hand window.

 Figure 6: The Plesk Control Panel